 • There are some tasks labeled as Critical.
 In case of those, Windows will not leave unfinished during the maintenance period.

-So, that was all about how you will Customize Automatic Maintenance in Windows 10 pretty easily!!!
+So, that was all about how you will Customize Automatic Maintenance in Windows 11 or 10 pretty easily!!!